hjdarnel/blog/public/flashing-tada68-with-qmk-firmware/index.md

 ## Compiling

 First things first, you need to [setup a QMK environment](https://docs.qmk.fm/#/newbs_getting_started) and build a keymap.
-I ended up using my Mac for this, which just involved running `js*brew qmk/qmk/qmk` and waiting a _very_ long time (around 15 minutes).
-I then ran `js*qmk setup` to set up my local QMK directory.
+I ended up using my Mac for this, which just involved running `brew qmk/qmk/qmk{:sh}` and waiting a _very_ long time (around 15 minutes).
+I then ran `qmk setup` to set up my local QMK directory.

-To compile the firmware, I simply ran `js*qmk compile -kb tada68 -km via`.
-Note the flags here: `js*-kb` to target the TADA68 keyboard and `js*-km` to target the `via` keymapping.
+To compile the firmware, I simply ran `qmk compile -kb tada68 -km via`.
+Note the flags here: `-kb` to target the TADA68 keyboard and `-km` to target the `via` keymapping.
 This keymapping has VIA compatability enabled, so we can just reconfigure in-app.

 Once the firmware is compiled, we'll have a `.bin` file at the root of the QMK directory.
 This is in contrast to AVR-bootloader keymaps, which generally end with `.hex`.
 The TADA68 comes programmed with a LUFA bootloader which is different in... ways.
 In practice, this means we can use QMK firmware to generate a keymap/firmware, but it should be loaded differently and _carefully_.